Skip to main content

 Real-World Examples

-- Agent delay imputed to insurer.You report a fire loss to your insurance agent on Monday.
-The agent doesn't transmit the claim to the carrier until the following Friday.
+• Agent delay imputed to insurer.You report a fire loss to your insurance agent on Monday.
+The agent does not transmit the claim to the carrier until the following Friday.
 Under §2695.5(e)(1), the agent's delay is imputed to the insurer — the 15-day clock started Monday, not Friday.

-Create a communication log.Every time you send the insurer something, log the date and what you sent.
-If 15 calendar days pass without a response, send a follow-up letter: “On [date], I sent [description].
+Many policyholders keep a communication log.Every communication sent to the insurer is logged with the date and what was sent.
+If 15 calendar days pass without a response, a follow-up letter is one option some policyholders use, along these lines: “On [date], I sent [description].
 Per 10 CCR §2695.5(b), a response was due within 15 calendar days.
 No response has been received.
-This constitutes a regulatory violation.
+This may constitute a regulatory violation.
 Please respond immediately.”
-This accomplishes two things: it gets the insurer's attention, and it creates a paper trail documenting the violation.
-Even if the insurer responds the next day, the violation is documented for any future CDI complaint or bad faith claim.
+In our experience, this approach accomplishes two things: it tends to get the insurer's attention, and it creates a paper trail that may support a future CDI complaint or any bad-faith analysis an attorney later conducts.

 Section 2695.6 — Training and Certification